Karet railway station

 Karet Station (KAT) is a railway station located in Kebon Melati, Tanah Abang, Central Jakarta.
 This station lies on the north bank of West Flood Canal.
 This station only serves Commuterline trains.
-This station and Sudirman station are spaced only 0.8 km between each other, making it one of the shortest stretch between any two stations in the network.
+This station and Sudirman station are spaced only 0.8 km from each other, making it one of the shortest stretches between any two stations in the network.
 It only takes one minute to travel between these two stations.
-BNI City railway station, a station that serves Soekarno–Hatta Airport Rail Link exclusively, is wedged between these two station.
+BNI City railway station, a station that serves Soekarno–Hatta Airport Rail Link along with the Cikarang loop line, is wedged between these two station.